minh6079/iPod-html/README.md

 - Paste that video url in and press return on the keyboard or press the process video button on the page
 - Wait for the iframe to load and then enjoy
 - Why I made this:
 - - One day, I thought: Can I watch Youtube on an iPod touch 4?
-Then, I open Youtube but it was too heavy so it crash many times, but finally, I got Youtube running.
+Then, I open Youtube on safari but it was too heavy so it crash many times, but finally, I got Youtube running.
 But the frontend was so heavy that safari crash every minute.
-So i made this so I can watch Youtube again!
+So I made this so I can watch Youtube again!